Etale cohomology of diamonds: Constructible sheaves

 \begin{proof} First, (i) implies (ii), as compactness descends over a v-cover $X\to Y$ by a strictly totally disconnected perfectoid space, as in the proof of Proposition~\ref{prop:constrdescends}.
 Moreover, by definition (iii) implies (i).

 It remains to see that (ii) implies (iii).
 Let us for the moment call a sheaf $\mathcal F$ satisfying the hypothesis of (iii) strongly constructible.
 Then strongly constructible sheaves are constructible.
 It now suffices to show that any \'etale sheaf of $\Lambda$-modules on $Y$ can be written as a filtered colimit of strongly constructible sheaves.
-Indeed, it will then follow that any compact $\mathcal F$ is a direct summand of a strongly constructible sheaf, and therefore strongly constructible itself.
+Indeed, it will then follow that any compact $\mathcal F$ is a direct summand of a strongly constructible sheaf, as in the proof of Lemma~\ref{lem:constructiblecompact}, and therefore strongly constructible itself.

 Thus, it remains to see that any \'etale sheaf of $\Lambda$-modules on $Y$ can be written as a filtered colimit of strongly constructible sheaves.
 As in Remark~\ref{rem:constrabelian}, the category of strongly constructible sheaves is closed under kernels, cokernels, images, and extensions.
 By Lemma~\ref{lem:spatialetalelocallysep}, any sheaf of $\Lambda$-modules on $Y_\et$ can be written as a quotient of a direct sum of sheaves of the form $j_! \Lambda$ where $j: U\to Y$ ranges over \'etale maps which can be written as a composite $U\hookrightarrow V\to W\hookrightarrow Y$, where $U\hookrightarrow V$ and $W\hookrightarrow Y$ are quasicompact open immersions, and $V\to W$ is finite \'etale.
 Arguing as in Lemma~\ref{lem:constructiblecompact}, it is enough to prove that $j_! \Lambda$ is strongly constructible.
-Consider the function $a: |Y|\to \mathbb Z_{\geq 0}$ which assigns to any point $y\in Y$ the number of geometric points of $U$ above a fixed geometric point $\bar{y}$ over $y$.
-We claim that the level sets $a^{-1}(n)$ are constructible locally closed subsets of $|Y|$ for all $n\geq 0$.
-As $a$ is bounded, it suffices to show that $a^{-1}(\mathbb Z_{\geq n})\subset |Y|$ is a quasicompact open subset for all $n\geq 0$.
-This statement can be checked v-locally, so we can assume that $Y=X$ is a strictly disconnected perfectoid space, where it is a direct verification.
-Let $S_i = a^{-1}(i)$ for $i\geq 0$.
-It remains to see that for all strictly totally disconnected perfectoid spaces $f: X\to Y$, the pullback $f^\ast(j_! \Lambda)|_{f^{-1}(S_i)}$ is the constant sheaf on $f^{-1}(S_i)$ associated with $\Lambda^i$.
-Again, this is a direct verification. \end{proof}